CONSERVATION MARKETING INTERNSHIP IN COSTA RICA

-This is the internship for someone looking to gain skills and experience in marketing and communications with an interest in working with sea turtles.
+This is a communications internship for anyone looking to gain skills and experience in marketing with an interest in working with sea turtles.
 You’ll travel to the tropical coastline of Costa Rica and help to spread the vital work in sea turtle conservation.

 This organization works to protect sea turtle beach habitats along the Costa Rican coastline and further the knowledge of sea turtle conservation and its greatest threats.
 As part of their work they invest heavily into community engagement and development with the aim to educate, empower, and incentivize locally-led conservation initiatives.
 Naturally, as a nonprofit they rely on outside funding and donations.
 Furthermore, a huge part of their work depends on international volunteers.

-As an intern, you’ll help promote the valuable work this organization does and rally their support.
+As a Marketing & Communications intern, you’ll help promote the valuable work this organization does and rally their support.
 Your role will take a variety of forms to raise awareness of the importance of their work in order to connect the organization with donors, collaborators, and volunteers.
 You’ll be playing a critical role in keeping this organization up and running, whilst developing an array of skills and building a deep portfolio in marketing and communications.

 ORGANIZATION